IBM Cloud Docs

 Procedure

-$ git clone https://github.com/IBM-Cloud/sap-hana-single-vsi.git
+$ git clone https://github.com/IBM-Cloud/sap-hana-db.git

-$ cd sap-hana-single-vsi
+$ cd sap-hana-db

-The following variable values should be modified:
+The following input variable values must be provided:

 • VPC - The name of an existing VPC in the specified region.

-• SECURITY_GROUP - The name of an existing Security group in the same VPC
+• SECURITY_GROUP - The name of an existing Security group in the same VPC.

 • RESOURCE_GROUP - The name of an existing Resource group, previously created by the user.

-• ID_RSA_FILE_PATH - existing id_rsa private key file path in OpenSSH format with 0600 permissions
+• ID_RSA_FILE_PATH - existing id_rsa private key file path in OpenSSH format with 0600 permissions.

-General VPC variables:
+# General VPC variables:

 REGION = ""

-Region for the VSI.
+# Region for SAP HANA server.
 Supported regions: https://cloud.ibm.com/docs/containers?topic=containers-regions-and-zones#zones-vpc

-Example: REGION = "eu-de"
+# Example: REGION = "eu-de"

 ZONE = ""

-# Example: ZONE = "eu-de-2"
+# Example: ZONE = "eu-de-1"

 VPC = ""